 Self-management is just as important in this age group as any other.
-If the person is able, it is important to learn about epilepsy to enable taking an active role in managing the disease.
+If the person is able, it is important to learn about epilepsy and take an active role in managing the disease.
 Self-management includes making healthy lifestyle choices and informed decisions about treatment, and actively monitoring and managing symptoms.
-It can give the person more control over their disease and life.
+It can give you more control over your condition and life.
 Adequate sleep, good diet, stress control limitation of alcohol, plenty of exercise and stimulating activities often help in seizure management.

 Some issues that may arise for someone diagnosed with epilepsy in their senior years:

-Medications for epilepsy can affect other medications taken for other conditions or change how either medication acts.
+Medications for epilepsy can affect other medications taken for other conditions or change how either medication works.
 Your doctor should be aware of this, but always check with the doctor and pharmacist about possible side effects and medication combinations.